Trendyol-Front-End-Bootcamp/week-3-react-omer-caliskan/README.md

 * components file includes all components that used in the project such as homepage, loading page, details page, navbar, character cards etc.

+* add 37 successfull tests about all components and service except CharacterDetail

 ## For Installation

 * clone project